ChanKerwin/snowflakey/README.md

 snowflake = Snowflakey.verify("snow_567z7pfvdq47fswkt52")
 ```

-This will return the snowflake as if it had been created with the low level API.
-You can then fetch the size, the time, the ID, the base, etc.
+This will return the snowflake from which you can fetch the size, the time, the ID, the base, etc.

 Note that if the snowflake was created with another base than 36 and with another size than 96 you will have to declare those when calling `#verify`.